fagun18/VulnBloom/README.md

 - Errors are also displayed in real-time with yellow color

 ### Graceful Failure:
+- Network/API errors now include troubleshooting tips (check your internet connection, proxy, or firewall)
 - Network timeouts won't crash the scan
 - Invalid URLs are skipped automatically
 - Playwright errors are handled gracefully
+- Clean exit on Ctrl+C at menu or during DNS brute-force

 ### Error Summary:
 - Total errors are counted and reported